 Reduction in noise related to the decreased vibration.
 One of Byrd Tool’s primary claims to encourage customer upgrades to the SHELIX cutterhead is noise reduction, and the claim was supported by octave analysis.

 An A-weighted function was applied to the microphone recordings to simulate the audio effect on the human ear.
-The analysis showed a noise reduction with the new SHELIX head from ~105dBA to ~90dBA, which is significant.
-The sound of a snowmobile is around 105dB, and the sound of a lawnmower is around 90dB.
+The analysis showed a noise reduction with the new SHELIX head from ~105dBA to ~90dBA, which is over a 10x noise reduction.

 Change at Contact